 However, these processes have been refined for centuries, and each step has been timed down to the second to ensure the most full-tasting beverage.
 For example, one of the first steps to producing sake is to ‘polish’ the rice.

 This actually happens before the fermentation.
 It involves each rice kernel being ‘polished’, i.e. removing the outer layer of each grain until only its starchy core remains.
 For this process, the rule of thumb is that the more rice has been polished, the higher the classification level.

 Once the wine is filtered in the final step, the liquid will come out as a slightly discolored white.
 The alcohol content of sake generally stays within the 14% – 16% mark, however, there are exceptions, such as the “Genshu” variety, which generally boast between 18% – 20% of alcohol content.

 The process is an important part of producing great sake, but an equally important factor is the ingredients used.
 The foundation of a quality tasting sake starts with premium and pure rice (also known as ‘Junmai’ in Japanese), clean water, koji mold, and yeast.
 This type of sake is referred to as pure rice sake.

 However, once additives such as sugar and additional alcohol is added to the sake, it becomes non-pure rice sake.
 Whilst ‘Junmai’ may sound as though it’s the premium alternative, this is not always the case as it does depend on the person’s palette.
-So as you can see, many small intricate details come together to create the perfect bottle of sake.
+So as you can see, in a very Japanese way, many small intricate details come together to create the perfect bottle of sake.